 What electric cars does Peugeot produce?

 Peugeot produces a range of electric cars, including the e-2008, the e-208, the e-Rifter and the e-Traveller.
-Peugeot has announced that by 2030 they will be an all-electric manufacturer.
+They’re also soon to release the e-308 and e-308 SW too.

 How much do Peugeots cost?